 Always inspect the decking before applying the stain.
 Check for any damp areas, if the wood surface is puffy or soft to the touch.
 If your deck is sheltered from the sun, you can always wait another day to be safe.

 Frequently Asked Questions

 How do I know my deck is dry enough to stain?

 If you’re curious whether your pressure-washed decking is dry enough to stain, there are two methods to check:

-- The other way to know if the wood is ready for staining is to give it enough time to dry.
+The other way to know if the wood is ready for staining is to give it enough time to dry.
 It’s already mentioned above, but giving it at least two days to dry completely is a must.
 You can’t help it if rains on the day you’ve planned to stain the deck.
-Just accept that you must wait a couple of more days before applying a fresh coat of stain to the wood.
+Just accept that you must wait a couple of more days.

 Can you stain a wet deck?

 You can, but it’s not recommended.
 For best results, it’s better to let the wood dry completely.